 AnyViewer: a free and strong alternative to Remote Assistance

 Remote Assistance allows you to offer help or get assistance from others, providing an easy way for those who need it.
-And Easy Connect in it makes it more convenient to remotely assist.
-However, it’s frustrating enough when it isn’t available, and taking time and energy into consideration, it seems a smarter choice for choosing a free and strong alternative to Remote Assistance, like AnyViewer.
+And Easy Connect in it makes it more convenient to assist remotely.
+However, it’s frustrating enough when Remote Assistance Easy Connect greyed out, and taking time and energy into consideration, it seems a smarter choice for choosing a free & powerful remote support software, AnyViewer, to replace Remote Assistance.

 Step 3.
-Choose “Send a control request to your partner” on the client PC, and then click on “OK”.
+For the 2 options, choose the first one “Send a control request to your partner”, and then click on “OK”.